neel-dey/robustNTF/README.md

   * pytorch
   * tensorly

-Matplotlib and its dependencies are included just to run the notebook in the './example_notebooks/' folder.
+Matplotlib and its dependencies are included just to run the notebook in the './example_notebooks/' folder (to be added).

 This package was tested with PyTorch 1.2. with CUDA 10.0, but should be compatible with everything 0.4 and up.
 If any incompatibility is found, please open an issue.